zhanghua7099/PyCuVSLAM/README.md

 - <strong>Resolution</strong> is important.
 Minimum of 720p is recommended. cuVSLAM can operate on relatively high resolution image streams efficiently due to its CUDA acceleration.
 - <strong>Image quality</strong> is also very important.
 Make sure you have good lenses, exposure and white balancing that does not clip large parts of the image, and clean the dirt from your lenses.
 Motion blur can cause issues so make sure your exposure time is short enough to avoid motion blur.
 If your images are too dark, increase lighting in your environment.
 - <strong>Compute</strong> can effect your SLAM performance.
 If cuVSLAM does not have enough compute to keep up with the image streams, performance might degrade.

-## API Documentation
-Once you've followed the Installation Guide and Getting Started sections, please see the [API documentation](docs/README.md)

 ## Issues